You can walk and can handle going up a few stairs.

 It’s never too late for you to plan a journey to Rome.
 Also, take our disabled friendly destination guide to Rome.
 Here you can find more information about what to see and what to eat in Rome.

 Best Accessible Accommodations in wheelchair accessible Rome Italy

 To ensure you a great holiday in Rome, Handiscover prepares a variety of wonderful and hospitable hotels, apartments and houses.
 Here are some great examples from the website.
 It is exciting that they provide a £25 discount coupon for the first booking!

 1 Comfy at the Coliseum

-Located in the heart of Rome, just an easy five-minute walk from the magnificent surroundings of the Coliseum, the hotel gives you the quiet and peaceful experience.
+Located in the heart of Rome, just an easy five-minute walk from the magnificent surroundings of the Coliseum, the hotel gives you a quiet and peaceful experience.
 It consists of two adjacent apartments on the ground floor of an antique and distinguished palace.
 It is 100% wheelchair accessible.
 You can find the comfortable sofa, modern kitchen, toilet with support on one side and bathroom with large flat shower, shower chair and grab rails.
 The bedroom is equipped with an LCD TV, LED lighting, air-conditioning, and most importantly WiFi!
-For the transportation, buses & metros are right outside the building.
+Transportation, including buses & metros, are right outside the building.
 The hotel offers spacious vacation rentals that make you feel at home.
 THE ENTIRE PROPERTY IS OFFICIALLY AUTHORISED AND LICENSED BY THE MUNICIPALITY OF ROME AND PROVIDED WITH INSURANCE, ALL THE SAFETY EQUIPMENT AND HYGIENE STANDARDS.